 - the reason of your stay

 Citizens of European Union member states as well as citizens of Iceland, Liechtenstein, Norway and Switzerland may come to Germany without a visa.
 You are solely required to have a valid official ID card or passport.
 As soon as you have found a permanent place of residence, please register your residence with the residents’ registration office responsible for you.

 Citizens of non-European Union member states are required to obtain a visa in order to enter Germany.
 Please apply for a visa at the German embassy or German consulate in your home country.
 If you intend to enroll in a degree program at TH Köln, you will need to apply for a student visa (Visum zu Studienzwecken).
-If you are a student of Cologne Prep Class or participate in a DSH preparatory class, please apply for a student application visa (Visum zur Studienvorbereitung).
+If you participate in a DSH preparatory class, please apply for a student application visa (Visum zur Studienvorbereitung).
 Guest scholars usually apply for a visa for research (Forschungsvisum).

 Exemptions for certain countries

 Staying for less than 90 days?

 Should you intend to stay in Germany for fewer than 90 days – for instance for an on-site seminar, a summer school, a short internship or participation in a conference – only citizens of countries with a visa requirement need to obtain a Schengen Visa.

 Where, when and how do I apply for a visa?

 You apply for a visa at a German embassy or a German consulate in your home country.
 The website of the German Federal Foreign Office lists all contact details of the embassy or consulate responsible for you.
 It also provides information on applying for a visa and on the documents to be submitted.

 You may apply for your student visa as soon as you have received an admission letter from TH Köln.
 This also applies to exchange students who need a visa.